ServiceStack/ServiceStack.OrmLite/README.md

 db.Save(customer, references:true);
 ```

-This saves the parent customer POCO in the `Customer` table, the PrimaryAddress in the `CustomerAddress` table as well as 2 Orders in the `Order` table.
+This saves the root customer POCO in the `Customer` table, its related PrimaryAddress in the `CustomerAddress` table and its 2 Orders in the `Order` table.

 More examples available in [LoadReferencesTests.cs](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/tests/ServiceStack.OrmLite.Tests/LoadReferencesTests.cs)

 Unlike normal complex properties, references:

-  - Doesn't persist as complex type blob
+  - Doesn't persist as complex type blobs
   - Doesn't impact normal querying
   - Saves and loads references independently from itself
-  - Populated references get serialized in Text serializers (only populated are visible).
+  - Are serializable with Text serializers (only populated are visible).
-  - Data is only loaded 1-reference-level deep
+  - Loads related data only 1-reference-level deep
-  - Reference Fields require consistent `(T)Id` naming

-Basically it provides a better story when dealing with referential data that doesn't impact the POCO's ability to be used as DTO's.
+Basically they provides a better story when dealing with referential data that doesn't impact the POCO's ability to be used as DTO's.

 ## Optimistic Concurrency

-Optimistic concurrency can be added to any table by adding a `ulong RowVersion { get; set; }` property, e.g:
+Optimistic concurrency can be added to any table by adding the `ulong RowVersion { get; set; }` property, e.g:

 ```csharp
 public class Poco